 How to Begin

 Are you curious about genealogy?
 Want to know what it is all about and how you can get started?
-If so, the What to do first section is for you.
+If so, the A to Z tools and guides page and The basics page are for you.

 A key section in your pursuit of family history, Topics offers information on the resources you need to fill in your family tree.
 It covers all topics related to genealogy and even provides subtopics to guide you along.